-Praised highly as one of the most worth-watching amusement events around the world by Lonely Planet and other travel leaders, the Chinese New Year Night Parade will be held for the fifteenth time this year.
-It is a carnival-like event featuring themed floats and local performing groups and marching bands who will give fantastic shows along the parade route.
+Praised highly as one of the amusement events around the world most worth watching by Lonely Planet and other travel leaders, the Chinese New Year Night Parade in Hong Kong will be held for the 17th time in 2014.
+It is a carnival-like event featuring themed floats, local performance groups, and marching bands that put on fantastic shows along the parade route.
 Of course, there will also be traditional lion and dragon dances.

 The Hong Kong Chinese New Year Fireworks Display has been held since 1982 at Victoria Harbor.
-It is held in the evening of second day of Chiese New Year at Victoria Harbour.
-Watching hundreds of thousands of fireworks exploding in the sky above Victoria Harbor and celebrating Chinese New Year with over 400,000 people can be a really impressive experience.
+It is held in the evening of the second day of the holiday.
+Watching hundreds of thousands of fireworks exploding in the sky above Victoria Harbor and celebrating the New Year with over 400,000 people is a truly impressive experience.

-Strolling through the flower markets after a New Year's Eve dinner is one of the must-dos on a Hong Kong Chinese New Year activity list.
-In total fourteen open air flower markets are held from the 25th day of the 12th month of the Chinese lunisolar calendar to the eve of Chinese New Year, lasting for six days.
-Among them, the flower markets held at Victoria Park and Fa Hui Park are the largest in scale and the most festive.
-You should not miss a lower market visit during the Chinese New Year holiday
+Strolling through the flower markets after a New Year's Eve dinner with friends and family is one of the must-dos on a Hong Kong Chinese New Year activity list.
+In total, 14 open air flower markets are held from the 25th day of the 12th month of the Chinese lunar calendar to the eve of Chinese New Year, lasting for 6 days in total.
+Among them, those held at Victoria Park and Fa Hui Park are the largest in scale and the most festive.
+You should not miss visiting a flower market visit during a Chinese New Year holiday.